TCU’s campus includes many different buildings and departments, and each one plays a key role in preparing for emergencies.

-Building Emergency Coordinator (BEC)
+Building Emergency Information

-What is the BEC Program?
+What is the Building Emergency Coordinator (BEC) Program?

 How are BECs selected?